Water reserves for North Stradbroke Island (Minjerribah)

 The second reserve also up to 30,595 megalitres would be to preserve the unique water-related environmental and cultural values of the island.

-This proposal is consistent with the Water Act purpose for sustainable water management in Queensland.
+These new reserves are consistent with the Water Act purpose for sustainable water management in Queensland.
 This includes the recognition of the interests of Aboriginal people and Torres Strait Islanders and their connection with water resources.

 A new groundwater model